YangRui2015/Model-basedHER/README.md

 # Model-based Hindsight Experience Replay(MHER)
-Code for Model-based Hindisight Experience Replay (MHER) .
+Code for Model-based Hindisight Experience Replay (MHER).
 MHER is a novel algorithm leveraging model-based achieved goals for both goal relabeling and policy improvement.

+MHER can also be used for offline multi-goal RL, we revised the code based on WGCSL in the MHER_offline folder, where you can also find the offline datasets for all six environments used in our paper.
+To train offline MHER and other baselines, you can install the MHER_offline package and run it following the README file in MHER_offline folder.

 <div style="text-align: center;">
 <img src="pics/diagram.png"  >